upsideos/upsideos-solana-rwa/README.md

 1. The Transfer Admin gathers AML/KYC and accreditation information from investors and stakeholders who will receive tokens directly from the Issuer (the Primary Issuance).
 1. (optional) set the Holder max if desired
 1. Transfer Admin configures approved Transfer Group for Wallets Admin.
-1. Transfer Admin then configures approved Transfer Groups for Investor and stakeholders with `initializeSecurityAssociatedAccount(groupId, holderId)`.
+1. Transfer Admin then configures approved Transfer Groups for Investor and stakeholders with `initializeSecurityAssociatedAccount(address, holder, transferGroup)`.
 Based on the AML/KYC and accreditation process the investor can provision the account address with:

    a) a transfer group designating a regulatory class like "Reg D", "Reg CF" or "Reg S"